schbz/MJartSaver/README.md

 ##### Setup Script Prerequisites and Usage

-Ensure you have the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) installed and correctly configured with the necessary access rights.
+Make sure you have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed on your computer and logged in with an administrator account that has sufficient permissions.

 Simply run the script in your shell: